Table of Contents

 Many investors purchase gold in the hopes that it will remain stable in an uncertain market.
 But what happens to gold when interest rates fluctuate?
 Does it truly remain stable, or does its value change?
 Our experts at Oxford Gold Group explain what you need to know about gold and interest rates during times of inflation to build a diverse investment portfolio.

 Interest rates are, essentially, the price a lender charges a borrower for a loan.
 Typically, interest rates are a percentage of the total loan amount.

 The federal funds interest rate is the target rate that the Federal Open Market Committee sets for banking and borrowing needs.
 This rate may rise or fall depending on economic circumstances.

 When Interest Rates Rise

-If the value of the dollar increases compared to other major currencies around the world, the price of gold generally declines.
+Essentially, when the value of the dollar goes up, the price of gold goes down.